wzychla/Guess6/readme.md

 The main component, `App`, basically renders the `Keyboard` and a list of candidate words, where each candidate is rendered as an instance of the `WordMatch` component (responsible for correct coloring of letters).

 The two, `App` and `Keyboard`, talk to each other - the `App` renders the `Keyboard` but `Keyboard` sends back whatever user accepts as their input.

 While the top-down communication (from `App` to `Keyboard`) is easy, it's just passing down some arguments from the parent component to the child component, the communication from the child to the parent can be implemented in various ways in React, in particular

-* the parent can send a callback down to the child and the child can just call the callback
+* the parent can send a callback down to the child and child can just call the callback
-* both parent and the child can share the same [Context](https://reactjs.org/docs/context.html)
+* both parent and child can share the same [Context](https://reactjs.org/docs/context.html)
-* both parent and the child can share a [Redux store](https://redux.js.org/)
+* both parent and child can share a [Redux store](https://redux.js.org/)
+* both parent and child can share a [Recoil atom](https://recoiljs.org/)

-All three are discussed below and implemented in the code
+All these methods are discussed below and implemented in the source code.

 ## Passing a callback (`Keyboard1`)